incountry/sdk-java/README.md

     //...
     /** Required to be passed in, or as environment variable INC_API_KEY */ private String envId;
+    /** Required when using oAuth authorization, can be also set via INC_CLIENT_ID */ private String clientId;
+    /** Required when using oAuth authorization, can be also set via INC_CLIENT_SECRET */ private String clientSecret;
     /** Required when using API key authorization, or as environment variable */ private String apiKey;
     /** Optional.
-Defines API URL.
+Defines custom API URL.
 Can also be set up using environment variable INC_ENDPOINT */ private String endPoint;
     /** Instance of SecretKeyAccessor class.
 Used to fetch encryption secret */ private SecretKeyAccessor secretKeyAccessor;
     /** Optional.
 List of custom encryption configurations */ private List<Crypto> customEncryptionConfigsList;
-    /** Required when using oAuth authorization, can be also set via INC_CLIENT_ID */ private String clientId;
-    /** Required when using oAuth authorization, can be also set via INC_CLIENT_SECRET */ private String clientSecret;
+    /** Optional.
+If true - all keys will be stored as lower cased. default is false */ private boolean normalizeKeys;
+    /** Optional.
+Parameter endpointMask is used for switching from `default` InCountry host
+     *  family (-mt-01.api.incountry.io) to a different one.  */
+    private String endpointMask;
+    /** Optional.
+Set custom endpoint for loading countries list */ private String countriesEndpoint;
+    /** Optional.
+Set HTTP requests timeout.
+Parameter is optional.
+Should be greater than 0.
+     * Default value is 30 seconds. */
+    private Integer httpTimeout;
+    /** Set custom endpoints regional map to use for fetching oAuth tokens
+     * Can be used only with {@link #defaultAuthEndpoint}
+     * Format: key = region, value = authorization server URL for region */
+    private Map<String, String> authEndpoints;
+    /** Set custom oAuth authorization server URL, will be used as default one.
+     * Can't be null when {@link #authEndpoints} is used */ private String defaultAuthEndpoint;
+    /** Optional.
+Set HTTP connections pool size.
+Expected value - null or positive integer.
+Defaults to 20. */ private Integer maxHttpPoolSize;
+    /** Optional.
+Set maximum count of HTTP connections per route.
+Expected value - null or positive integer.
+     * Default value == {@link #maxHttpPoolSize}. */
+    private Integer maxHttpConnectionsPerRoute;
+    /** Optional.
+If false - key1-key10 will be not hashed.
+Default is true */ private boolean hashSearchKeys = true;
     //...
 ```